Schoolzilla Starter Frequently Asked Questions

 Why am I missing assessment data in Schoolzilla Starter?

 District screening windows may have been changed or deleted in Renaissance, or schools may have been removed from district screening windows.
+Note that only assessments taken in the district screening windows are shown in Schoolzilla Starter, and if schools have custom date ranges within the district screening windows, only assessments taken during those timeframes will be included.
 For more information, see District Screening Windows and Schoolzilla Starter.

 Why are Student Growth Percentiles (SGPs) different in Schoolzilla Starter and Star reports?